I-rem/snow-crash/level00/Ressources/README.md

 ![image](https://github.com/user-attachments/assets/4fb903c2-f6b0-4ca1-b80b-1b5d1fe50564)

-So we have read-only permission for the flag00 group as well as other users.(interestingly none for the flag00 user?)
-Whatever I will just read the content then:
+So we have read-only permission for the flag00 group as well as other users.
+(Interestingly none for the flag00 user?)
+Whatever I will just read the contents then:

 ![image](https://github.com/user-attachments/assets/8d16bd44-2572-4dc5-972e-60e90a684c61)